Foxtrot-813/Threat-Hunting-Script/README.md

 # Threat Hunting Script

 This script automates various threat hunting tasks on a Linux system.
-It was created for the Noroff CND course project.

 ## Overview